rachelsmithcode/twu-biblioteca-rachelsmith/README.md

 #Running Instructions

-+run main method from BibliotecaApp
++ Run the “main” method from BibliotecaApp
-+Program will print welcome message
++ Program will print welcome message
-+Program will print a list of menu options
++ Program will print a list of menu options
-+Enter text of option you would like to use, note this is not case sensitive but currently does take notice of white spaces.
++ Enter text of option you would like to use, note this is not case sensitive but currently does take notice of white spaces.
 Please enter option text as displayed in menu options list.
-+enter “Book List” to see the list of available books +to check out a book enter “Check Out Book”, you will be asked for the title of the book you wish to check out.
++ enter “Book List” to see the list of available books
++ to check out a book enter “Check Out Book”, you will be asked for the title of the book you wish to check out.
-+to return a book enter “Return Book”, you will be asked for the title of the book you wish to return +enter “Quit” at any time to quit.
++ to return a book enter “Return Book”, you will be asked for the title of the book you wish to return
++ enter “Quit” at any time to quit.

 ###Improvements